 Among Gloria’s clothes I found many blue blouses, a purple running suit, t-shirts in mauve, yellow, red, and cream.
 There was a pale yellow dress, a gold scarf, grey slacks and a grey knit shirt.
 So yes, I had the makings of a sea and of a sunset.

-In the lower middle are seen sienna brown mountains, with the sun appearing behind them.
-Although in the picture I was using as my guide, the sun was setting, I decided make it a sunrise instead so I could mirror the deep blue sea in the night sky.
+In the lower middle are seen sienna brown mountains with the sun appearing behind them.
+I decided make it a sunrise rather than a sunset so I could mirror the deep blue sea in the night sky.

-In the picture above, most of the patchwork has been sewn together and I have applied a “fake dancer” (I blew up the picture from the internet at Kinko’s to use as a template).
+In the picture above, most of the patchwork has been sewn together and I have applied a “fake dancer” (I blew up the picture from the internet to use as a template).

 After finishing the background, I appliqued the body of the dancer plus a swirls of bluebirds in flight around her.
 I attached the skirt only temporarily to see how it looked.
 After the quilting was finished, I attached the skirt permanently to the middle of the lady and to her legs, leaving the skirt open and free to blow in the breeze.

 I decided to add an obvious sun.
 The picture above shows the heavily quilted sunrays.